wwce/terraform/aws/TGW-VPC/README.md

 # Transit Gateway Deployment for North/South and East/West Inspection

- This terraform template with deploy a complete Transit Gateway(TGW).
+ This terraform template will deploy a complete Transit Gateway(TGW).
 The follow diagram shows what will be deployed:

 ![tgw-vpc](https://user-images.githubusercontent.com/21991161/53307956-ff23d680-3862-11e9-9fd1-49cbacb696ea.jpg)